 The Alpha Male

 In 2017, we started a new event called "The Alpha Male," which was a male beauty pageant.
 The event had an incredible turnout, and people were left full of laughter through different dances by the contestants and tears from Domestic Violence Survivors.
 Contestants were quizzed on Domestic Violence questions, had to perform a talent, and show off their personalities.
 Overall the event was a success and we ended the night raising over $8,500 for Sistercare.
-We can not wait for Alpha Male to keep getting better and better and to keep promoting DVA!
+Each year Alpha Male gets better and better and has helped to keep promoting DVA!

 Relay for Life